 Visit the contact us page to communicate with Veil and its partners.

 We are here to help you address each of your questions and concerns.
 Please contact one of Veil’s representatives at 1-888-727-7387.
 Veil’s normal business hours are 8:30 – 5:30 MST, Monday through Friday.

 Some IRA companies are willing to place IRA-funded properties in an LLC, but these companies generally do not allow Veil to create these LLCs.
 IRA-funded transactions are subject to several rules; work closely with your IRA company for help during these transactions.

 LLCs and corporations are both limited liability entities, so the owners of these entities are generally not personally liable for the debts and obligations of the company.
 You should be aware of a few key differences between the two types of entity.
 Most importantly, LLCs are much easier and simpler to own and operate than corporations.
 For new investors who are not accustomed to operating a business, it is generally best to choose an LLC in order to simplify your business as much as possible.
 However, corporations offer some clients big advantages.
 A corporation can offer its owners various tax advantages – speak with a tax professional to see if a corporation is the right form of entity for your investments.

 Each entity organized in the U.S. must have a registered agent.
 The registered agent’s main role is to receive important legal and tax information from third parties and forward that information to the entity’s management.
 The agent’s address must be publicly available.
 Veil offers this service to its clients on a flexible basis according to the needs of the business.
 Click here to learn more about this service.

-No. State filing fees are not covered in the Summit-Level Package.
+No. State filing fees are not covered in the Asset-Pro Package.

 It depends on the state where you want to organize your entity.
 Most states only take a few days to process articles of organization/incorporation, but others can take well over a month.